CheckoutFinland/psp-api/docs/README.md

 The signature is transmitted in the `signature` HTTP header.
 Signature payload consists of the following fields separated with a line feed (\n).
 Carrige returns (\r) are not supported.

 * All `checkout-` headers in alphabetical order.
 The header keys must be in lowercase.
 Each header key and value are separated with `:`
-* HTTP body, or empty string if no body
+* HTTP body in exactly the same format as it will be sent, or empty string if no body

 The headers are: